mapuya19/rent-splitter/src/__tests__/README.md

 - **Browser APIs**: Clipboard, location, and alert are mocked in component tests
 - **Next.js router**: Navigation functions are mocked where needed
 - **Fetch API**: Global fetch is mocked for chatbot API tests
-- **External APIs**: OpenRouter API calls are mocked with realistic responses
+- **External APIs**: Groq API calls are mocked with realistic responses
 - **Next.js server components**: NextRequest and NextResponse are mocked for API route tests
 - **URL-based sharing**: The application uses URL-based sharing (no database), but API mocking is used for chatbot functionality